Artifact-Virtual/artifact_lab/README.md

 - `ADE/dependency_index.json` — Directory-wise dependency index
 - `ADE/system_summary.json` — Maintained codebase summary

+---

 ## Requirements

-- Python 3.9+
+- Python 3.9 or higher
-- [Ollama](https://ollama.com/) running locally or remote
+- [Ollama](https://ollama.com/) running locally or remotely
 - Pygame, Watchdog, Flask
 - (Recommended) [Amenzia VPN](https://amenzia.com/) for invisible, secure workflows

+---

 ## Notes

-- All data, config, and outputs are in `ADE/`.
+- All data, configuration, and outputs are in `ADE/`.
 - Designed for extensibility and can be adapted for larger codebases or additional LLMs.
 - For best results, ensure Ollama is installed and the desired model is pulled.
 - For maximum privacy and invisibility, enable Amenzia VPN during all operations.

+---

 ## License

 See [license.txt](license.txt) for details (MIT License).

+---

 ## Roadmap

-- ✅ Monaco-first file manager and studio interface
+- Monaco-first file manager and studio interface
-- ✅ All documentation and SOPs updated
+- All documentation and SOPs updated
-- ✅ Enhanced visualizer is now the only analytics/visualization option
+- Enhanced visualizer is now the only analytics and visualization option
-- 🚧 Studio interface with Monaco+AI+search (in progress)
+- Studio interface with Monaco, AI, and search (in progress)
-- 🚧 Windmill integration (planned)
+- Windmill integration (planned)
-- 🚧 Advanced chat/file context for AI (planned)
+- Advanced chat and file context for AI (planned)
-- 🚧 Multi-file/project operations, search, git, and collaboration (planned)
+- Multi-file and project operations, search, git, and collaboration (planned)

+---

 ## See Also

 - `FILE_MANAGER.md` for file manager help and supported languages
 - `STUDIO_FEATURES.md` for full studio features and API
 - `ADE/ADE.md` for system architecture
 - `_thoughtprocess/notes/n220625.sop` for operational procedures and changelog